background preloader

 Design Thinking: Lessons for the Classroom

 The Design Thinking Process While design thinking has its roots in the innovation/design sector, the process itself can be used anywhere.
 Indeed, it is a great tool for teaching 21st century skills, as participants must solve problems by finding and sorting through information, collaborating with others, and iterating their solutions based on real world, authentic experience and feedback.
 (It is also a great tool to develop and run a school, but that's a different post for a different day.)
 I had the good fortune to participate in a collaborative workshop at the Big Ideas Fest, where we practiced design thinking with about 12 other educators over a three-day period.
+The idea was to give us a first-hand experience with design thinking, and to demonstrate how the model could work within the classroom.
 Practitioners of design thinking have different steps depending on their needs.
-1) Identify Opportunity 2) Design 3) Prototype 4) Get Feedback 5) Scale and Spread 6) Present In design thinking, you work through the steps together in small groups (or "Collabs" as they were called at BIF2011).
-Six Design Thinking Steps
+1) Identify Opportunity 2) Design 3) Prototype 4) Get Feedback 5) Scale and Spread 6) Present Step 4: Feedback

 Related: